Cubs vs. Padres Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 59 hits with 12 doubles, two triples, six home runs, 31 walks and 24 RBI.
-He's also stolen four bases.
+- Dansby Swanson has put up 60 hits with 12 doubles, two triples, six home runs and 32 walks.
+He has driven in 24 runs with four stolen bases.

 Swanson Recent Games